scttfrdmn/atom/docs/platform/getting-started.md

 ## Adding a New Application

-See [Adding Applications Guide](adding-applications.md) for detailed instructions.
+See [Research Computing Applications](research-computing-applications.md) for application examples.

 ### Quick Steps